johnno1962/TwoWayMirror/README.md

 # TwoWayMirror - bidirectional Swift Mirror

-It's a frustrating limitation of Swift reflection using the [Mirror](http://nshipster.com/mirrortype/) type can be only used in one direction for reading values from Swift data structures.
-This project leverages Swift's existing implementation to remove this limitation by falling back to the original underlying [RefelectionLegacy.swift](https://github.com/apple/swift/blob/master/stdlib/public/core/ReflectionLegacy.swift#L86) functionality.
+It's a frustrating limitation of Swift reflection that the [Mirror](http://nshipster.com/mirrortype/) type can be only used in one direction for reading values from Swift data structures.
+This project leverages Swift's internal implementation to remove this limitation by falling back to the original underlying [RefelectionLegacy.swift](https://github.com/apple/swift/blob/master/stdlib/public/core/ReflectionLegacy.swift#L86) functionality.
 Think runtime typed keypaths on steroids.